JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

   </banner>
 </custom-element>

-Without further ado, lets have a look at an event trigger based, on the configuration example above:
+Without further ado, let's have a look at an event trigger based, on the configuration example above:

-First we will define a procedure (a function that doesn't return a value) that will contain all our granting logic, it will take the following arguments:
+First, we will define a procedure (a function that doesn't return a value) that will contain all our granting logic, it will take the following arguments:
 - `object_id`: The oid of the object that is currently being handled.
-- `object_identity`: The identity (schema qualified name) of the object.
+- `object_identity`: The identity (schema-qualified name) of the object.
-- `object_type`: An enumerable mapping for the type the object is `RELATION` (Table, View), `SEQUENCE` etc.
+- `object_type`: An enumerable mapping for the type of the object is `RELATION` (Table, View), `SEQUENCE` etc.
 - `schema_name`: The name of the schema to which the object belongs.

 We will then template our function with the logic that checks if the current object is one we are interested in and if so, applies the grants.